 The job is full of rights: Right Town, Right Position, and Right Salary.
 You have the background experience, references, and education.

 The phone interview went great, until the person on the other end mentions, “Hey, I’m sure this isn’t an issue for you, but we have to run a background check.
 Anything I should know about?”

-That’s when it becomes important to know not only How to Answer Job Application Questions, but also What To Answer pertaining to Criminal Charges, Traffic Offenses and Arrests.
+That’s when it becomes important to know not only How to Answer Job Application Questions, but also What To Answer pertaining to criminal charges, restraining orders, and arrests.

 Best Advice: Try to Avoid a Criminal Conviction, If At All Possible

 “No kidding.
 I get that Counselor.
 That’s not really an option now.”

 This is one of those areas of law that is likely as maddening to Criminal Defense Lawyers as it is to clients.

 Some people’s mistakes involve minor traffic offenses.
 Others have taken an unfortunate turn, doing something that surprises even them.
 We regularly hear:

 - “I wasn’t taught that way”